 Health Score display

-When checked, group-level Health Scores appear next to item group names in the Assessment and Technology parts.
+When checked, group-level Health Scores appear next to item group names in the Assessment and Technology Parts.
 This helps clients quickly see which areas are strong and which need attention.

 Cover Pages